 While its role in generating reliable, emission-free power is critical, nuclear energy’s market potential is limited by the economic consequences of nuclear technology choices made many decades ago.

 That’s why Terrestrial Energy has made the technology and design choices necessary for strong nuclear power plant economics.
 These choices give Terrestrial’s Integral Molten Salt Reactor (IMSR®) power plant transformative economics, providing a form of a nuclear power that is strongly cost competitive with other sources.

 The IMSR® uses a Generation IV molten salt technology, and its key feature is high temperature and low-pressure operation.
-This is only possible as molten salt coolants have high thermally stability, which has profound advantages.
+This is only possible as molten salt coolants have high thermal stability, which has profound advantages.
 They are superior to the water used as the coolant in today’s nuclear power plants.
 Using water locks nuclear plants into low-temperature and high-pressure operation.